Straight Tail Meaurroway Opessa: Encounter with Martin Chartier

 In 1674 Straight Tail's band was living in a village on the Wabash River in what is now southern Illinois, where they were visited by French explorer Louis Jolliet and Jacques Marquette and five other men, on their way down the Mississippi.
 One of Jolliet's men was Martin Chartier (1655–1718) who returned to the Illinois Territory after Jolliet's expedition ended.
 In 1675 Martin Chartier married Straight Tail's daughter, Sewatha Straight Tail.
 Their first child, a daughter, was born in 1676, according to a statement Chartier made during a courtroom deposition in 1692.
+Sewatha Straight Tail later gave birth to Mary Seaworth Chartier (b.
+1687) and Peter Chartier (b.
+1690).
 Chartier then returned to Quebec and joined René-Robert Cavelier, Sieur de La Salle on his 1679–1680 journey to the Great Lakes region.
 In January 1680, he was with La Salle's men building Fort Crèvecoeur when they decided to mutiny.
 Chartier and his comrades fled, and Chartier took refuge among Straight Tail's band at Starved Rock, for one or two years.
 He later returned to Montreal as an outlaw, living there in secret for several years.